TanabutT/csv2bigquery/README.md

 - Generates detailed reports of processing and validation results
 - Configurable service account authentication
 - Supports multiple services/datasets in a single run
+- **NEW:** Rerun specific services or tables with the --rerun flag
+- **NEW:** Target specific tables within a service for focused processing or validation

 ## Project Structure